thkkk/game-snake/README.md

 # game-snake
-A snake game made with QT.
+A snake game built with QT.

 My homework when I was freshman.
 The code is nearly **unreadable**, but I don't want to change it.